 But, like lol, it seems they are here to stay, so embrace the emoji.

-At the end of the last football season, BBC Sport conducted a poll using emojis to represent the season according to a Premier League fan with each club represented.
-Supporting this blue side of the Mersey, I constantly find this tricky, but I gave it a go.
+At the end of last season BBC Sport conducted a poll using emojis to represent the season according to a Premier League fan with each club represented.
+Supporting this blue side of the Mersey, I found this quite a tricky one seeing as we were struggling during the majority of 2014/15 but I gave it a go.
 The next day I did my usual check of the Beeb’s sporting section and there it was, my tweet, in full technicolour.
 Cue smiley icon.

 Did I mention my love for emojis?
 Sometimes, they even make me lol.
-Sorry.← Back To Blog
+Sorry.